soumyadip1997/qepsilon/README.md

 where <Filename.zip> are the different files that we downloaded (ATOM.zip,ATOMfreq.zip,GDT_TS.zip,GRAPHNEIGH.zip,RES_NEIGH.zip)

-## Creating Train,Validation and Test Set
+## Using already prepared Train,Validation and Test Set